-The Company's controlling shareholder is Weston, which owns, directly and indirectly, 182,874,456 of the Company's common shares, representing approximately 52.6% of the Company's outstanding common shares.
-Galen G. Weston beneficially owns or controls, directly and indirectly, including through Wittington Investments, Limited ("Wittington"), a total of 78,647,040 of Weston's common shares, representing approximately 51.6% of Weston's outstanding common shares.
-Galen G. Weston also beneficially owns 467,035 of the Company's common shares, representing approximately 0.1% of the Company's outstanding common shares.
+The Company's controlling shareholder is Weston, which owns, directly and indirectly, 175,475,019 of the Company's common shares, representing approximately 52.6% of the Company's outstanding common shares.
+Galen G. Weston beneficially owns or controls, directly and indirectly, including through Wittington Investments, Limited ("Wittington"), a total of 78,650,662 of Weston's common shares, representing approximately 53.6% of Weston's outstanding common shares.
+Galen G. Weston also beneficially owns 473,636 of the Company's common shares, representing approximately 0.1% of the Company's outstanding common shares.

-Weston is also the controlling shareholder of Choice Properties.
-As at January 2, 2021, Weston's ownership interest in Choice Properties was approximately 61.8% (December 28, 2019 - 62.9%).
-The Company is Choice Properties' largest tenant, representing approximately 57% (December 28, 2019 - 58%) of Choice Properties' rental revenue and 55% (December 28, 2019 - 56%) of its gross leasable area as at January 2, 2021.
+Weston is the controlling shareholder of Choice Properties.
+Therefore Choice Properties is a related party by virtue of common control.
+As at January 1, 2022, Weston's ownership interest in Choice Properties was approximately 61.7% (January 2, 2021 - 61.8%).
+The Company is Choice Properties' largest tenant, representing approximately 55.9% (January 2, 2021 - 57.0%) of Choice Properties' rental revenue and 56.0% (January 2, 2021 - 55.3%) of its gross leasable area as at January 1, 2022.
 The Company also executes various agreements and transactions with Choice Properties.